tu2-atmanand/obsidian-notes-explorer/README.md

-# Cards View (Beta)
+# Notes Explorer

-This is a plugin for Obsidian.md that displays all your notes as cards for better visual navigation and revision of your notes.
+This is a plugin for [Obsidian.md](https://obsidian.md) that displays all your notes as cards for better visual navigation and revision of your notes.
+Explore your vault using the explorer view by using various filters.

 ![Thumbnail](./assets/Thumbnail2.png)

+>[!IMPORTANT] Notice
+> Initially started as simple fork from the Cards View plugin, now has become a highly functional plugin in itself with a lot of new functionalities.
+I started integrating all these new features to explore vault efficiently.
+Although, now after hearing few suggestion from the users, I have decided to publish my own new plugin with all these new changes, as I presume, the author of the Cards View might not be interested in integrating all these new features.
+This Beta version will be now published with a new name : **Notes Explorer**.

 ## Features

-- Display notes in a card view.
+- Display notes as cards arranged in a masonry view.
-- Sorts by last modified or created date.
+- Sorts by last modified time, created time and note filename either as ascending or descending order.
+- Filter out empty notes.
+- See notes from specificc folders using Folder tag.
+Also use sub-folder filter to view all notes from even the sub-folders.
+- Click on folder name from file explorer to open the explorer view.
+- Two different types of tag based color indicators.

 ## Installation

->[!IMPORTANT]
-> This is a fork of the original project, hence its not available in the Obsidian plugin marketplace.
-But, till these new features gets integrated in the original **Cards View** plugin, you can still install this beta version and is safe to use.
-Will notify you once these features are integrated in the original plugin.
+> This plugin is in the process of publishing on the Obsidian plugin marketplace.
+But till it gets approved, use the following steps to install this plugin the easiest way.

 **Step 1 :** Disable the original **Cards View** plugin or you can even uninstall it, but its better to disable :